 Examination schedules are developed with careful consideration of students' need for preparation time and cognizance of the University's administrative holiday schedule and religious observances.
 With the exception of documented illness, personal or family emergencies or religious holiday observation, a student will not be permitted to take an examination at a different time than the scheduled time.

-Note: See additional Foundations Phase Guidelines for assessment.
+Note: See Foundations Grading & Assessment for more information.

 Narrative Assessment in the Foundations Phase